 The critical laws that protect the ever-important trademark have been in place since 1946.
-These laws are essential to ensure businesses avoid the risks of counterfeit marks and secure their brand in the eyes of the law, as well as those of the consumer.
+These laws are essential to ensure businesses avoid the risks of counterfeit marks and secure their brand.

 At the end of 2020, federal lawmakers added a new set of regulations with the Trademark Modernization Act.
 The new law makes important amendments to the Lanham Act (1946).
-In particular, there are three things of note that this act does:
+In particular, three things of note that the Act does is to:

-- It reaffirms the presumption that businesses suffer irreparable harm when trademark infringement occurs, making it easier for them to obtain injunctions
+- Reaffirm the presumption that businesses suffer irreparable harm when trademark infringement occurs, making it easier for them to obtain injunctions;

-- It adjusts the process of trademark prosecution, allowing parties to submit evidence of potential conflicts with existing trademarks
+- Adjust the process of trademark prosecution allowing parties to submit evidence of potential conflicts with existing trademarks; and

-- It creates new ways to challenge and examine trademarks for non-use, and now includes non-use as a reason for canceling a trademark registration
+- Create new ways to challenge and examine trademarks for non-use, and now includes non-use as a reason for canceling a trademark registration.

 The goal of these amendments is to target issues with fraudulent trademarks, as well as coordinate the legal process of resolving disputes after the divergence that occurred after the well-known case of eBay v.
 MercExchange, L.L.C., in 2006.

 WHAT DOES THIS MEAN FOR BUSINESS OWNERS?